KA24DE – The Ultimate Motor Guide

 Although many people use an eBay turbocharger or the SR20 turbo with a custom-made turbo setup, the better option is to use an off-the-shelf kit.

-Something like this offering from Tomei is ready to bolt on and boost, and is eventually capable of achieving in excess of 400hp!
-Further tuning is of course advised for reaching these kinds of numbers, though.
+Something like this offering from Tomei is ready to bolt on and boost and can eventually achieve in excess of 400hp!
+Further tuning will need to be considered for reaching these kinds of numbers, though.

-We’ve written an entire guide on the best kits available specifically for the 240SX KA24DE-conversion, which you can find in our KA24DE Turbo Kit Guide.
+We’ve written a complete guide on the best kits available specifically for the 240SX KA24DE conversion, which you can find in our KA24DE Turbo Kit Guide.